ropensci-org/buffy/docs/responders/ropensci/submit_review.md

 ## Requirements

-REVIEW_URL must be a complete url pointing to a comment in the review issue REVIEW_HOURS is numeric.
+REVIEW_URL must be a complete url pointing to a comment in the review issue.

+REVIEW_HOURS is numeric.
 Example of valid values: `4`, `10.5`, `7,5`

 ## Settings key